Xilinx/VVAS/main/source/docs/freq_asked_questions.rst

    <details>
    <summary>How can I change the model in the pipeline?</summary>

-The model name to be used for inferencing has to be provided in the JSON file for dpuinfer.
+The model name to be used for inferencing has to be provided in the JSON file for vvas_xdpuinfer acceleration library.
 For more details, see :ref:`DPU Infer <json-vvas-dpuinfer>`.

 .. raw:: html